 You may be contacted by one of those parties offering to help you, but it is your choice how you wish to proceed.

-JMK Solicitors are Northern Ireland’s Number 1 Personal Injury Specialists.
-With a team of over 100 people including a team of personal injury solicitors, we assist clients all over Northern Ireland.
-If you have suffered a personal injury, been in a road traffic accident, or had an accident at work, contact our team for a free consultation.
+Established over 20 years and ranking as NI’s Number 1 Personal Injury Solicitors for the last decade, JMK Solicitors assist clients all over Northern Ireland.
+If you have suffered a personal injury, been in a car accident, or had an accident at work, contact our team for a free consultation.

 Call us today on 028 9032 0222 or email us law@jmksolicitors.com